College ice hockey: National Collegiate

 The WCHA remains in operation as a women's league despite the demise of the conference's men's side.

+As noted in the Division I men's section, Atlantic Hockey America was formed by the 2024 merger of the women-only College Hockey America and the men-only Atlantic Hockey Association.

-The National Collegiate championship is an 8-team, single-elimination tournament to determine the national champion.
+The National Collegiate championship is an 11-team, single-elimination tournament to determine the national champion.

 The Patty Kazmaier Memorial Award is awarded annually by USA Hockey to the top player in women's Division I hockey.

-St. Thomas, which joined the WCHA in 2021, is the most recent school to add varsity women's hockey at this level, moving its existing team from Division III.
-The WCHA also worked with St. Thomas in its bid to gain D-I membership.

-The next school to start National Collegiate play is Stonehill, which will add the sport in 2022–23 and join the NEWHA.
-The school had originally planned to start play as a NEWHA member in 2021, but decided to wait a year because of recruiting restrictions brought on by COVID-19.
-Also, as noted previously, Tennessee State is conducting a feasibility study on adding men's and women's hockey.

-Robert Morris, which dropped men's hockey after the 2020–21 season, also dropped women's hockey at the same time.
-This leaves CHA with only five members, one fewer than the six needed to maintain its automatic NCAA tournament berth.
-The conference had two years to bring its membership back to the required six members before losing its automatic bid.
-RMU has since announced that women's hockey will return in 2023–24, and has been readmitted to CHA, restoring the league's membership to the required six.
+The most recent school to start National Collegiate play is Assumption, which begins varsity play in 2023–24 as the newest member of the NEWHA, having joined for administrative purposes a year earlier.
+Delaware will start National Collegiate play in the 2025–26 season.
+When announcing the addition of women's ice hockey, Delaware stated that it would join College Hockey America, but CHA had already announced its planned merger with the Atlantic Hockey Association.
+Delaware's future CHA membership accordingly transferred to Atlantic Hockey America.
+Also, as noted previously, Tennessee State has plans to add women's hockey, although it did not set a timeline.

+Robert Morris resumed National Collegiate play in 2023–24, returning to CHA after having dropped men's and women's hockey following the 2020–21 season.
+Both teams are now in the merged Atlantic Hockey America.

 The newest National Collegiate conference is the NEWHA, formed in 2017 as a scheduling alliance between the then-current National Collegiate independents.
 It formally organized as a conference in 2018 and received NCAA recognition in 2019.